 This year, an estimated 41,380 adults (29,620 men and 11,760 women) in the United States will be diagnosed with oral or oropharyngeal cancer.
-Rates of oral and oropharyngeal cancer are more than twice as high in men than women.
+Rates of oral and oropharyngeal cancer are more than twice as high in men as women.
 Cancer of the oral cavity ranks as the eighth most common cancer among men and is increasing, probably because of infection with a virus called HPV (see the Risk Factors section for more information).

 It is estimated that 7,890 deaths (5,500 men and 2,390 women) from these two diseases will occur this year.
 For all stages and sites combined, about 84% of patients survive at least one year after diagnosis.
-The overall five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of people with oral and oropharyngeal cancer is 62%, and the ten-year survival rate is 51%.
-However, survival rates for oral and oropharyngeal cancer vary widely depending on the original location, whether HPV is a risk factor, and the extent of the disease.
+The overall five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of people with oral or oropharyngeal cancer is 62%, and the ten-year survival rate is 51%.
+However, survival rates for oral and oropharyngeal cancer vary widely depending on the original location, whether the person has HPV, and the extent of the disease.